China trade slumps as anti-virus controls close factories

 Exports tumbled 17.2% from a year earlier to $292.4 billion, a sharp reverse from December’s 7.8% rise, customs data showed Saturday.
 Imports declined 4% to $299.5 billion, down from the previous month’s 16.3% gain.

-Trade was poised for a boost after Beijing and Washington removed punitive tariffs on some of each other’s goods in a trade truce.
-But those gains were offset by Chinese anti-virus controls that shut down much of the world’s second-largest economy starting in late January.
+Trade was poised for a boost after Beijing and Washington removed punitive tariffs on some of each other’s goods in a trade truce signed in January.
+But that was offset by Chinese anti-virus controls that shut down much of the world’s second-largest economy in late January.

 Exports to the United States plunged 27.7% in January and February to $43 billion, worsening from December’s 12.5% decline.
 Imports of American goods crept up 2.5% to $17.6 billion, but China still recorded a $25.4 billion trade surplus with the United States.

+Some of those penalties were rolled back after the two sides signed a “Phase 1” agreement in January.
+Washington canceled additional planned tariff hikes and Beijing promised to buy more American farm exports.

+Economists warn the truce fails to address contentious U.S.-Chinese disputes that might take years to resolve.

-The customs agency began reporting January and February trade figures together this year to screen out the impact of the Lunar New Year holiday, which comes at different times each year during that two-month period.
+China’s customs agency began reporting January and February trade figures together this year to screen out the impact of the Lunar New Year holiday, which comes at different times each year during the two-month period.

-Factories usually shut down for two weeks or more during the holiday while their employees visit their hometowns.
+Factories traditionally usually shut down for two weeks or longer while their employees visit their hometowns.

 Imports usually surge after the holiday as factories restock.
-This year’s rebound was postponed after the holiday was extended by at least one week, more in some places, to keep factories and offices closed as authorities tried to contain the spread of the coronavirus.
+But this year’s rebound was postponed after the holiday was extended by at least one week — more in some places — to keep factories and offices closed as authorities tried to contain the spread of the coronavirus.

+Chinese leaders are trying to limit economic damage by ordering local officials in areas deemed at low disease risk to help factories reopen.
+But many say they have trouble getting raw materials and employees because controls on travel still are in place in many areas.

-Shopping malls, restaurants and other retail businesses also were closed, depressing demand for consumer goods.
-Demand for online grocery sellers soared but other demand for other goods slumped.
+Shopping malls, restaurants and other retail businesses also were closed.
+Demand for online grocery vendors surged but sales of other goods slumped.